 Climate is an important abiotic factor affecting the size and stability of soil C pool (Possinger et al., 2021; Zhang et al., 2024).
-Our study showed that decreases of MAT and SWC contributed to increased SOCD.
+Our study shows that decreases of MAT and SWC contributed to increased SOCD and SICD.
 This is contrary to the findings from previous studies in humid environments that SOC increases with rising temperature (Chalchissa and Kuris, 2024; Jiang et al., 2024).
-The discrepancy is mainly because that our study area is situated in an extremely arid region, such that the transpiration is much greater than that of precipitation.
-When temperature decreases, the transpiration decreases significantly, which is more conducive to plant growth and soil C accrual (Schmidt et al., 2011).
+The discrepancy is mainly because that our study area is situated in an extremely arid region, such that the transpiration effect is much greater than that of precipitation.
+When temperature decreases, the transpiration effect decreases significantly, which is more conducive to plant growth and soil C accrual (Schmidt et al., 2011).
 In addition, lower temperature also significantly inhibits the activity of soil microorganisms, reducing the microbial decomposition of soil organic matter (Sun et al., 2019).
 In the case of small climate differences brought about by changes in altitude gradient, vegetation abundance and diversity increase with the increase of altitude gradient, which leads to the increase of plant carbon input, but the mineralization of microorganisms remains unchanged (Yue et al., 2017).
-Therefore, with the increase of the altitude gradient and the decrease of temperature, the vegetation type gradually changes from desert to grassland, the soil carbon input increases, the mineralization rate decreases, and the SOC content increases.

 Apart from the effects of climatic factors and plant community factors, previous studies also suggested that soil properties had direct and major effects on soil C stock (Hemingway et al., 2019).
+In this study, we found that soil N level was greater at the higher altitudes, favoring the accumulation of SOC (Puspok et al., 2023).
+This is mainly because that an increase in soil N content suggests the greater abundance of nitrogen-fixing plants and/or microorganisms, and the acceleration of underground N cycling; under which conditions plants grow faster and turn over more rapidly, thereby enhancing the inputs of soil organic matter (Reay et al., 2008; Sonam et al., 2016).
 Overall, however, we found that the effect of soil factors on SOC was weak, and indirectly through biological factors in the form of plant community structure (Fig. 6a).
-In this study, we found that soil N level was greater at the higher altitudes, favoring the accumulation of SOC (Puspok et al., 2023).
-This is mainly because that an increase in soil N content suggests the greater abundance of nitrogen-fixing plants and/or microorganisms, and the acceleration of underground N cycling, Under this condition, plants may grow faster and turn over more rapidly, thereby enhancing the inputs of soil organic matter (Reay et al., 2008; Sonam et al.,
+In contrast to the clear altitudinal pattern of SOCD, SICD did not display a consistent pattern of altitudinal changes.
+It initially decline with altitude up to about